-As shown in Figure 9, the determination of the atmospheric transmission starts with a two images, one dispersed and one direct and unfiltered, acquired back-to-back with the auxiliary/-Calpyso/calibration telescope, where the camera rotator will likely be set to align the spectra with the parallactic angle.
-A suitably scaled direct image is subtracted from the dispersed image to remove the zeroth-order light, leaving only the spectra.
-Regions in which the spectra fall are identified, and the strongest lines in these crude uncorrected-spectra are identified and used in conjunction with the astrometry from the direct image to determine the incident wavelength as function of position on the detector.
+As shown in Figure 8, the determination of the atmospheric transmission starts with a two images, one dispersed, and one direct and unfiltered, acquired back-to-back with the auxiliary/-Calpyso/calibration telescope, where the camera rotator will likely be set to align the spectrum along the parallactic angle.
+Both images are initially bias-subtracted and dark-corrected as per the normal image processing, with cosmic rays detected and interpolated over, along with defective pixels.